tiendu/tiendu.github.io/_posts/2026-02-07-genome-search-eng.md

 ---

+Now imagine the phone book had an index tab for only the **first letter**.

+You flip to **N** — and still face thousands of names.

+Cheap index.
+Weak filter.

+So instead, the phone book uses more characters.

+Not just `N`, but `Ngu`.

+Suddenly, most of the book disappears.
+You’re left with a tiny section.

+You didn’t need the full name.
+Three characters were *enough*.

+---

 Now swap the phone book for a genome.

 A genome is just a very long string made of four letters.
 Billions of them.